ashish-chopra/angular-gauge/README.md

 gulp build
 ```

-Copy the files from `dist/` manually into your project folder.

-Then add the sources to your code (after adding the dependency of Angular) and resolving the paths as given below:
+Copy the files from `dist/` manually into your project folder.Then, add the script to your code (after adding the dependency of Angular 1.5) and resolving the paths as given below:

 ```html
 <head>